facelessuser/coloraide/docs/src/markdown/filters.md

 ![Grayscale](./images/colorchart-grayscale.png)
 ///

-In ColorAide, just call the `filter` method and provide the name of the filter.
-If `amount` is not provided, the default according to the W3C spec will be used instead.
+To apply a specific filter in ColorAide, just call the `filter()` method with the name of the filter you wish to use.
+If an `amount` is not provided, the default according to the W3C spec will be used instead.

 ```py play
 inputs = ['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']